 Education & Well-being

-Educational Performance practitioner, Irena-Marie Makowska, is working alongside school teachers to enhance overall confidence and well-being among their pupils - as well as staff.
+Educational Performance practitioner, Irena-Marie Makowska, is working alongside schools and universities to enhance overall confidence and well-being among their students - as well as staff.

 "My aim is to provide students with simple coping strategies that they can utilize throughout their life.
 To reduce their anxiety levels and perform at their very best."